-The London Interbank Oﬀered Rate (“LIBOR”) is the most commonly used benchmark for short-term interest rates and often is referenced globally in documentation for derivatives, bonds, business loans and consumer financial products.
-The setting of LIBOR is made daily on London business days by submissions of indications of the average rates at which LIBOR panel banks can obtain wholesale unsecured funding in 5 currencies (USD, GBP, EUR, JPY and CHF) and 7 maturities (from overnight to 12 months).
-It is estimated that $200 trillion of financial instruments (loans, bonds, derivatives and consumer financial products) are tied to USD LIBOR and that matters to everyone – small businesses, corporations, banks, broker dealers, consumers and investors.
+The London Interbank Oﬀered Rate (LIBOR) is the most commonly used benchmark for short-term interest rates and often is referenced globally in documentation for derivatives, bonds, business loans and consumer financial products.
+The setting of LIBOR was, prior to the end of 2021, made daily on London business days by submissions of the average rates at which LIBOR panel banks believe they can obtain wholesale unsecured funding in 5 currencies (USD, GBP, EUR, JPY and CHF) and 7 maturities (from overnight to 12 months).
+After the end of 2021, the one-week and two-month USD LIBOR publication ended and the representative publication of LIBOR in all non-USD currencies ended.
+It is estimated that up to $200 trillion of financial instruments (loans, bonds, derivatives and consumer financial products) have been tied to USD LIBOR and that matters to everyone – small businesses, corporations, banks, broker dealers, consumers and investors.

 What is happening with LIBOR and why transition away from it?

 In March 2021, LIBOR’s administrator and regulator have confirmed the endgame for USD LIBOR.
 The ICE Benchmark Administration (IBA) ceased publication of the one-week and two-month USD LIBOR tenors immediately after December 31, 2021, and the remaining tenors (i.e., Overnight/Spot Next, 1-month, 3-month, 6- month and 12-month) will cease on a representative basis immediately after June 30, 2023.
 The period between end- 2021 and mid-2023 is primarily intended to allow legacy contracts to mature or to be amended.